Hornan7/Cardano-Constitution-MVG/README.md

 > 3. A **Juridical Person** refers to a human legal person that is not a single natural person but an organization recognized by law as a fictitious person such as a corporation,
 >    government agency, non-governmental organisation, or international organization (such as the United Nations).
 > 4. The **Governance Mechanism** refers to the CIP-1694 governance rule including governance bodies, governance actions, their ratifications and enactments.

+> **Point of Order**
+>
+> I think that we should review the language used within this document with a mind to following [RFC2119](https://datatracker.ietf.org/doc/html/rfc2119)
+> to ensure that the language is clear and unambiguous in terms of things that must, must not, should, or should not be taken.